nguyensjsu/fa21-172-sprring/customer/readme.md

 4. Create a Docker image by running the following command:

 ```
-docker build -t order-api .
+docker build -t customer-api .
 ```

 5. Create the MySQL container by running the following command:

 ```
-docker run -d --network gongcha-network --name order-mysql -td -p 3306:3306 -e MYSQL_ROOT_PASSWORD=cmpe172 mysql:8.0
+docker run -d --network gongcha-network --name customer-mysql -td -p 3308:3308 -e MYSQL_ROOT_PASSWORD=cmpe172 mysql:8.0
 ```

-6. Open the MySQL container's terminal on Docker (the CLI), and enter in the following in the terminal to create the `orders` database:
+6. Open the MySQL container's terminal on Docker (the CLI), and enter in the following in the terminal to create the `payment` database:

 ```
 mysql --password
 `cmpe172`
 show databases;
-create database orders;
+create database payment;
 show databases;
-use orders;
+use payment;
 ```

-7. Create the Order container by running the following command:
+7. Create the Payment container by running the following command:

 ```
-docker run --network gongcha-network -e "MYSQL_HOST=mysql" --name order-api -td -p 8080:8080 order-api
+docker run --network gongcha-network -e "MYSQL_HOST=mysql" --name payment-api -td -p 8070:8070 payment-api
 ```

 8. In a browser, open [http://localhost/](http://localhost/) to view the webpage.